-Our bags are made using locally sourced products, hardware and tools because they're great quality.
-Supporting local businesses also ensures a stable and diverse economy, rich with skills and job opportunities in the artisan craft and manufacturing sectors.
+CARV bags are made using locally sourced products, hardware and tools.
+Supporting local businesses helps to secure a stable and diverse economy, rich with skills and job opportunities in the artisan craft and manufacturing sectors.

-We've been researching intensively over the past year to find the most attractive, durable and sustainable local supplies for CARV bags and we're happy to share our findings below.
-We will keep this list updated as we discover more so do check back regularly, and do let us know if you have any recommendations.
+Becky has researched intensively over the past year to find the most attractive, durable and sustainable local supplies and is happy to share recommendations below.

 All editorial photographs are shot by Olivier Barjolle - He is creative, meticulous and comes up trumps every time.

 Traditional leather producers (known as tanneries) are becoming increasingly scarce in the uk, but they produce such beautiful quality leather from low impact techniques that their complete loss would be a tragedy.
 Here are some lovely places to support if you can stretch to it:

 J&FJ Baker and Co have a beautiful set up in Devon with the last remaining oak bark tannery.
 Their website is worth a visit to get an insight into the amazing 90 day process of traditional leather production.